wkazmierczak/wkazmierczak/README.md

 ### Hi there 👋

-### About me
-- I'm studying Computer Science at the Faculty of Computer Science at the AGH University of Science and Technology in Cracow (fourth year).
+I'm Computer Science student at the Faculty of Computer Science at the AGH University of Science and Technology in Cracow (fourth year).

 Here is the link to my account on LeetCode: https://leetcode.com/wkazmierczak/